Monday, January 31, 2011

 • If you’ve the contact information for the customer, wait one month and then send them an e-mail or postal mail invitation to come in to shop with you.
 Have the invitation signed with the store name, not your name.
 This is an exception to the rule that it’s better to use “I” than “we.”

 Are you chasing the customer off?
 Yes.
-Findings from research at University of Maryland and Yale University indicate that too much talking will lock into the shopper's mind the bad feelings they're experiencing, and those negative memories make it less likely they'll buy anything from you in the future.
+Too much talking risks locking into the shopper's mind the bad feelings they're experiencing, and those negative memories make it less likely they'll buy anything from you in the future.

 For your profitability: Sell Well: What Really Moves Your Shoppers